farazshaikh/ic_bare_react_app/README.md

 ## Configure Webpack.config.js

-Modify the existing webpack.config.js use the babel-loader for .js and .jsx files.
+Modify the existing webpack.config.js to use the babel-loader for .js and .jsx files.
 Add similar section to specify the css loaders

 ```
 const path = require('path');
 const MiniCssExtractPlugin = require('mini-css-extract-plugin');